 Old-fashioned mayonnaise recipes are generally milk-free (perfect for those of us who like making our own mayonnaise!).

 Wanting to make homemade mayonnaise?
 This way you can make sure that it’s dairy free!

 - Lemon Juice

-No milk products are called for in these and other popular homemade mayo recipes.
+No milk products are called for in these and other popular homemade mayo recipes, making them safe for lactose intolerant people!
 I’ve seen one mayo recipe call for milk “whey” – which is dairy – but that is uncommon.
-Choose a recipe that doesn’t call for any milk products.
+So, you have a dairy-free diet, choose a recipe that doesn’t call for any milk products.

 Legend has it that mayonnaise was actually invented by a chef who was out of dairy cream.
 The chef wanted to make a creamy egg-based sauce, but didn’t have any cream.
 He used olive oil as a substitute for the dairy product and found that his dairy-free blend was well-received.

 Mayo is made by whisking or blending the ingredients together.
 Egg is traditionally used as the emulsifier, helping the mixture blend.
 While eggs are generally sold in the store close to the milk, that doesn’t mean they are dairy!
 Eggs don’t contain the milk of mammals and are therefore not a dairy product.

 Egg free mayo

 If you don’t eat eggs, you can still enjoy the taste of mayo.
 Some store-bought mayonnaise doesn’t use egg as the emulsifier.
 These mayo products are rarely dairy free.